Your customer acquisition cost (CAC) provides valuable insights into your organization’s marketing and sales efficiency.

 - Lead Generation Services

 At the end of the time period, divide the total expenses by the number of customers acquired during that time period.
-This will give you your customer acquisition cost for that month (or other time period).
+This will give you your customer acquisition cost for that month (or another time period).

 If you have multiple acquisition channels, tracking CAC can be a bit more difficult.
 In this case, we recommend calculating a CAC for each channel and an overall CAC for the business as a whole.
 That way, you can see which channels are the most (and least) effective in terms of acquisition costs.